 22. Follow The 80/20 PrincipleAlso known as the Pareto Principle, the 80/20 principle is the idea that 80% of your output will come from 20% of your effort.
 To leverage this for your work, start by eliminating or delegating menial non-essential tasks that don't directly impact results.
 The more you focus on things that directly affect productivity, you'll get more done with less effort.

 23. Be Realistic About What You Can DoPrioritize projects and only take on the ones that are within the scope of your resources and stand a reasonable shot at success.

 24. Set Goals For Every TaskSet progress goals for every project and stick to them.
 They'll keep you focused on your end result and help you build discipline.

 7 Team Communication Strategies

 26. Use Screenshots For Design EditsA picture is worth a thousand words.
 If you need to suggest design edits, sometimes sending screenshots is the best way to go.
 Use a tool like Skitch, SnagIt, iAt Home, or Awesome Screenshot to take screen captures with notes and arrows.

 27. Know When To DelegateIf someone else can do a task 80% as well as you can, and you don’t have time to do it yourself, consider handing it off to another team member (so long as they do have time).

 28. Know When To Ask For HelpAsk for help before you’ve wasted too much time trying to figure something out on your own.
 There’s something to be said for showing initiative and trying to learn things yourself, but if you know that someone on your team already has that knowledge, just ask.
 You’ll get more done that way.

 29. Keep Shared Files Easily AccessibleMake sure everyone knows where to access files and documents your team will use.
 This sounds basic, but if you’re using multiple resources to store files, you’d be surprised how easy it is for things to get out of control if your team doesn’t know what goes where.

 30. Establish Team WorkflowsEstablish consistent workflows to save time wondering what each person should be doing at each step of a project.
+To do this: